ripienaar/free-for-dev/README.md

   * [Datapane](https://datapane.com) - API for building interactive reports in Python and deploying Python scripts and Jupyter Notebooks as self-service tools.
   * [DB Designer](https://www.dbdesigner.net/) — Cloud based Database schema design and modeling tool with a free starter plan of 2 Database models and 10 tables per model.
   * [DeepAR](https://developer.deepar.ai) — Augmented reality face filters for any platform with one SDK.
 Free plan provides up to 10 monthly active users (MAU) and tracking up to 4 faces
+  * [Deepnote](https://deepnote.com) - A new kind of data science notebook.
+Jupyter-compatible with real-time collaboration and running in the cloud.
+Free tier includes unlimited personal projects, up to 750 hours of standard hardware and teams with up to 3 editors.
   * [Diggernaut](https://www.diggernaut.com/) — Cloud based web scraping and data extraction platform for turning any website to the dataset or to work with it as with an API.
 Free plan includes 5K page requests monthly.
   * [Disease.sh](https://disease.sh/) — A free API providing accurate data for building the Covid-19 related useful Apps.
   * [dominodatalab.com](https://www.dominodatalab.com) — Data science with support for Python, R, Spark, Hadoop, MATLAB and others.